Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 1-2: 3D cartesian coordinates** |

-We decide a special point is the origin: the point where x, y and z coordinates are zero.
-So, when we position a vector to certain coordinates, we are positioning it relatively to this origin point.
+We choose a special point as the origin: the point where x, y and z coordinates are zero.
+So, when we position a vector to certain coordinates, we are positioning it relative to this origin point.

-In our game, the initial of our ship will be Vector3(0f, 0f, -250.0f):
+In our game, the initial position of our ship will be Vector3(0f, 0f, -250.0f):

 - 0 in x coordinate
 - 0 in y coordinate
 - -250 in z coordinate (negative, so toward the "inside" of the screen)

-Add this position vector it in the `Load` function of the `Player` class:
+Add this position vector in the `Load` function of the `Player` class:

 ```csharp
     public void Load(ContentManager content)